The History of Online Learning

 Make Space to Study

-- An ergonomic desk chair
+- Invest in an ergonomic desk chair for comfort.

-- A power strip to charge devices
+- Equip your space with a power strip to conveniently charge your devices.

-- A water bottle to stay hydrated
+- Keep a water bottle on hand to stay adequately hydrated.

 Practice Online Learning Success Skills